uesseu/ninwavelets/README.md

 In this case, it perform inverse fft before convolving.

-Normal is easy to understand, but slower than Fast.
+Normal is easy to understand, can use cuda, but slower than Fast.
 Fast is ofcource fast, more precise than Normal, and can use cuda.
 Convolve may too heavy and not good method for GMW but it may be good for Haar.